 OLED displays stand out in this comparison because they don’t rely on backlights.
 Instead, each pixel on the screen lights up or turns off individually, which is why OLED monitors deliver such impressive picture quality.
 This design also makes them thinner, more energy-efficient, and capable of providing wider viewing angles.

-One of the biggest perks of OLED is its unmatched color accuracy — especially when it comes to pure blacks.
-Since individual pixels can switch off completely, you get true blacks instead of the “almost black” you might see on LED/LCD displays.
+One of the biggest perks of OLED is unmatched color accuracy, especially when it comes to pure blacks.
+Since individual pixels can switch off completely, you get true blacks instead of the “almost black” you might see on LED/LCDs.
 This level of precision is a game-changer for creatives, gamers, and anyone who values visual clarity.

 That said, OLED monitors do come with a higher price tag.
 Compared to LED/LCD monitors of a similar size and build, OLEDs tend to cost more.
 But for those who prioritize top-tier image quality and sleek, modern design, the investment can be well worth it.

-Now with an understanding of how OLED and LED monitor technology works, let’s explore which type is ideal for you depending on the scenario.
+Now with an understanding of how OLED and LED monitor technologies work, let’s explore which type is ideal for you depending on the scenario.

 Unlike LED/LCD displays, OLED technology controls each pixel individually.
 This helps eliminate issues like the dreaded “halo” effect.
 Plus, OLED’s superior viewing angles make it ideal for dual-monitor daisy chain setups, ensuring you get a clear, consistent view from any position.
 And with portable OLED monitors now available, you can bring that same level of color precision with you on shoots or remote projects.